 What are the benefits of signing the Concordat on Openness?

 Signing the Concordat lets the public know that your organisation is committed to being open about its animal research.
 The Concordat has fostered a supportive community within the UK life science sector that encourages best practice when communicating about animal research.
 This has led to a greater understanding and acceptance of this particular area of research.

 Signatory organisations are invited to two events throughout the year.
 In May, the Concordat’s anniversary, a networking event is organised to give signatory representatives the opportunity to discuss their openness activities.
 In December, to coincide with the Stephen Paget Memorial Lecture, the Openness Awards celebrate the achievements of the signatories over the previous 12 months.
 To read more about the awards, please visit the Openness Awards section.

-Can we promote the fact our organisations has signed the Concordat on Openness?
+Can we promote the fact our organisation has signed the Concordat on Openness?

 Absolutely!
 We encourage signatories to promote the fact they have signed up, whether this is in the form of press releases, all-staff communications, website statements, or social media.
 Talking about the Concordat helps the public to find out about animal research in the UK and what organisations are doing to promote it.
 Check out the #ConcordatOpenness hashtag on Twitter for more information.

 How can I read about the Concordat on Openness’ progress?

 Understanding Animal Research publishes an annual Concordat report detailing what signatories have done, over the previous 12 months, to enhance their animal research communications.
 The reports can be viewed and downloaded in the Resources area.
 If you would like to request physical copies of the annual reports please get in touch via the Contact Us area.